SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 this matching is a core functionality because we used the analyzer to match routes on the Internet against public routing policies.
-The technicality of the research does not matter here, but some basic context is needed to understand the optimizations.
+The technicality of the research does not matter here, but we need some basic context to understand the optimizations.

 ## Simplified background

-My task was to implement the `match_nested_set` method on the `Matcher` data structure, as the pseudo code below illustrates[^real-code].
+As the pseudocode below illustrates, our task is to implement the `match_nested_set` method on the `Matcher` data structure[^real-code].
-This method should output whether the (IP address) prefix `self.prefix` matches a nested set of prefixes called `name`.
+This method should output whether the Matcher's (IP address) prefix (`self.prefix`) matches a nested set of prefixes based on its `name`.
 Additionally,
 it should accept a Range Operator `op` that can modify how the prefix matching is done.